asfadmin/Discovery-SearchAPI/README.md

-# api-proxy
+# Proxy-API
-Switching proxy API for CMR and legacy ASF API.
-The proxy converts queries to CMR queries where possible and translates the results to ASF API style results.
-If a query can't be translated, the proxy acts as a passthrough to the legacy ASF API.
+Proxy API for CMR.
+The proxy converts ASF API style queries to CMR queries and translates the results to back ASF API style results.
+For complex API queries that CMR can not directly support, multiple sub-queries are performed, and the results combined.

 # Development
 To get started with a local instance for development: